ProprioCS/Provia.Documents/Spec Import.md

 - Support for adding multiple files simultaneously and arranging their import order by dragging and dropping within the tool.

-- Placeholder for the upcoming Orion color scheme and branding, which will be incorporated into the design to ensure consistency with the overall Orion ecosystem.
+- Placeholder for the upcoming Provia color scheme and branding, which will be incorporated into the design to ensure consistency with the overall Provia ecosystem.

 The development team should refer to the Figma design for detailed specifications, visual elements, and user flow.
-The design may need to be updated once the Orion color scheme and branding guidelines are finalized.
+The design may need to be updated once the Provia color scheme and branding guidelines are finalized.

 ## Roles and Permissions

-The following Orion roles should have access to the BOM Import Tool:
+The following Provia roles should have access to the BOM Import Tool:

-1. Orion - Sales Leadership: This role may need to access the tool for reviewing and analyzing sales quotes and orders.
+1. Provia - Sales Leadership: This role may need to access the tool for reviewing and analyzing sales quotes and orders.

-2. Orion - Salesperson/Account Manager: Salespersons and account managers will use the tool to import BOMs and create quotes for their customers.
+2. Provia - Salesperson/Account Manager: Salespersons and account managers will use the tool to import BOMs and create quotes for their customers.

-3. Orion - Sales/Admin/Sales Support: These roles will likely assist in preparing and managing sales quotes and orders using the imported BOM data.
+3. Provia - Sales/Admin/Sales Support: These roles will likely assist in preparing and managing sales quotes and orders using the imported BOM data.

-4. Orion - Design Manager: Design managers may need to access the tool to review and approve BOMs before they are imported into NetSuite.
+4. Provia - Design Manager: Design managers may need to access the tool to review and approve BOMs before they are imported into NetSuite.

-5. Orion - Designer: Designers will use the tool to import their designs and specifications into NetSuite for further processing.
+5. Provia - Designer: Designers will use the tool to import their designs and specifications into NetSuite for further processing.

-6. Orion - Purchasing: The purchasing team may need to access the tool to review and process purchase orders based on the imported BOM data.
+6. Provia - Purchasing: The purchasing team may need to access the tool to review and process purchase orders based on the imported BOM data.

-7. Orion - Ops Manager: Operations managers will oversee the use of the tool and ensure smooth integration with other operational processes.
+7. Provia - Ops Manager: Operations managers will oversee the use of the tool and ensure smooth integration with other operational processes.

-8. Orion - Project Manager: Project managers will heavily rely on the tool to import BOMs and manage project-related quotes and orders.
+8. Provia - Project Manager: Project managers will heavily rely on the tool to import BOMs and manage project-related quotes and orders.

-9. Orion - Operations Admin/Support: These roles will provide support and assistance to users of the BOM Import Tool.
+9. Provia - Operations Admin/Support: These roles will provide support and assistance to users of the BOM Import Tool.

 All these roles should have create permissions to allow them to import BOMs and generate the necessary transactions in NetSuite.